-- (a) Exposures under scope of regulatory consolidation include accrued interest whereas it is included in Other assets in the financial statements.
-General/collective provision is netted from Loans and advances, Due from banks and Investments under Financials but not deducted for the purposes of Basel reporting where it is reported as Other Liabilities. - (b) Other assets in the financial statements include acceptances whereas they are part of off-balance sheet exposure under Basel reporting. - (c) IFRS 9 transitional arrangement ECL is included in the Basel reporting. - (d) Impairment reserve forms part of Equity in the financial statements. - (e) Haircut of 55% is taken under Basel reporting for accumulated other comprehensive income.
+(a) Exposures under scope of regulatory consolidation include accrued interest whereas it is included in 'other assets' in the financial statements.
+General/ collective provision is netted from Loans and advances, Due from banks and Investments under financials but not deducted for the purposes of Basel reporting where it is reported as other liabilities.

+- (b) Other assets in the financial statements include acceptances whereas they are part of off-balance sheet exposure under Basel reporting. - (c) IFRS 9 transitional arrangement ECL is included in the Basel reporting. - (d) Haircut of 55% is taken under Basel reporting for accumulated other comprehensive income.
 No haircut is applied in case of accumulated other comprehensive loss.